5jt/dyalog-cookbook/manuscript/03_structure.md

     In short: way more often than not it is a good idea to move loops (`:For`, `:Repeat`, `:While`) into their own function (or operator) doing just the loop.

 * `ProcessFile` is an operator rather than a function.
-Currently it takes the function `CountLetters` as operand, but it could by any other function that's supposed to do something useful with the contents of those files.
+Currently it takes the function `CountLetters` as operand, but it could be any other function that's supposed to do something useful with the contents of those files.
 Therefore having `ProcessFiles` as an operator is more general.

 * Because of `enc` and `nl` we have to have two lines anyway, but if we weren't interested in `enc` and `nl` a one-liner would do: `tbl⍪←CountLetters ⊃⎕NGET file`.
 Is this a good idea?